scottish-government-design-system/designsystem.gov.scot/components/site-search/index.md

 To search, users can either enter text in the search box and press return or trigger the magnifying glass icon to the right of the search box.

-On a mobile device, the search component minimises to only show the magnifying glass icon.
-Triggering the magnifying glass icon reveals the search box.

 The site search component can be reused across a site, such as in a site’s header and on search results pages.

 ## Why we use this component